-Jane James was christened on 17 January 1776, in Martletwy, Pembrokeshire, Wales as the daughter of John James.
+When Jane James was christened on 17 January 1776, in Martletwy, Pembrokeshire, Wales, her father, John James, was 40 and her mother, Mrs. John James, was 23.
 She married Samuel Ball on 20 December 1807, in Bristol, Gloucestershire, England.
 They were the parents of at least 1 son and 7 daughters.
 She lived in Hinton, Gloucestershire, England, United Kingdom for about 10 years.

 English and Welsh: from the Middle English personal name James.
 Introduced to England by the Normans, this is an Old French form of Late Latin Iacomus, a variant of Latin Iacobus, Greek Iakōbos, the New Testament rendering of Hebrew Ya‘aqob (see Jacob ).
 The medieval Latin (Vulgate) Bible distinguished between Old Testament Iacob (which was uninflected) and New Testament Iacobus (with inflections).
 The latter developed into James in medieval French.
 The distinction was carried over into the King James Bible of 1611, and Jacob and James remain as separate names in English usage.
 Most European languages, however, make no such distinction, so that forms such as French Jacques , stand for both the Old and the New Testament names.
 This surname is also very common among African Americans.
 Compare Jack .